Monterrey

-Monterrey (MON-tə-RAY; /es/; abbreviated as MTY) is the capital and largest city of the northeastern Mexican state of Nuevo León.
-The city anchors the Monterrey metropolitan area, the second-largest metropolitan area in Mexico, after Greater Mexico City with a population of 5,341,171 people as of 2020 and it is also the second-most productive metropolitan area in Mexico with a GDP (PPP) of US$140 billion in 2015.
-According to the 2020 census, Monterrey itself has a population of 1,142,194.

-Located at the foothills of the Sierra Madre Oriental, Monterrey is a major business and industrial hub in Mexico and Latin America.
+Monterrey (/ˌmɒntəˈreɪ/ MON-tə-RAY, /es/) is the capital and largest city of the northeastern Mexican state of Nuevo León.
+The city anchors the Monterrey metropolitan area, Mexico's second largest metropolitan area with a population of 5,347,000 as of 2026, ccording to the 2020 census, Monterrey proper has a population of 1,142,194.
+Located at the foothills of the Sierra Madre Oriental, Monterrey is a major business and industrial hub in Mexico and the Americas, Also the biggest industrial city in Mexico.

-Monterrey is considered one of the most livable cities in Mexico, and a 2018 study ranked the suburb of San Pedro Garza García as the city with the best quality of life in the country.
+Monterrey is considered one of the most livable cities of the country.
 It serves as a commercial center of northern Mexico and is the base of many significant international corporations.
-Its purchasing power parity-adjusted GDP per capita is considerably higher than the rest of Mexico's at around US$35,500, compared to the country's US$18,800.
 It is considered a Beta World City, cosmopolitan and competitive.
-Rich in history and culture, it is one of the most developed cities in Mexico.
+Rich in history and culture, it is one of the most developed cities in the Americas.

 The uninterrupted settlement of Monterrey began with its founding by Diego de Montemayor in 1596.
 Following the Mexican War of Independence, the city grew into a key business hub.
 The city experienced great industrial growth following the establishment of the Monterrey Foundry in 1900.
 It holds prominent positions in industries such as steel, cement, glass, auto parts, and brewing.
-The city's economic success has been partly attributed to its proximity to the United States-Mexico border and strong economic ties with the United States.
+The city's economic success has been partly attributed to its proximity to the United States–Mexico border and strong economic ties with the United States.

+The city hosts important events, such as the Pa'l Norte and Machaca Fest music festivals, the former being the most important festival held outside of Mexico City.
+At the educational level, it is home to the Monterrey Institute of Technology and Higher Education, the largest private university in Mexico and one of the best ranked in the world.
+In addition, Monterrey is home to the Mexican Professional Baseball Hall of Fame, and once hosted the Special Summit of the Americas.